joseflores01/joseflores01/README.md

 <!-- **joseflores01/joseflores01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-## 😁 About Me
+## 💡 What I'm Up To

-- 🎓 I have a B.S. in Computer Science from UCF
+- 🎓 I have a B.S. in Computer Science from UCF and am currently working on an M.S. in Data Science at Eastern University.
-- 🔭 I’m currently working on personal projects and looking for jobs opportunities
+- 🔭 I’m currently working on machine learning projects and cloud infrastructure,
 - 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on any project with impact
 - 🤔 I’m interested in Full Stack development, Machine Learning, and Computer Graphics